llpeterson/internetworking/switching.md

 form a header that has all the right directions in it for every switch in the path.
 This is somewhat analogous to the problem of building the forwarding tables in a datagram network or figuring out where to send a setup packet in a virtual circuit network.
+In practice, however, it is the first switch at the ingress to the network (as opposed to the end host connected to that switch) that appends the source route.

 Second, observe that we cannot predict how big the header needs to be, since it must be able to hold one word of information for every switch on the path.
 This implies that headers are probably of variable length with no upper bound, unless we can predict with absolute certainty the maximum number of switches through which a packet will ever need to pass.

 Third, there are some variations on this approach.
 For example, rather than rotate the header, each switch could just strip the first element as it uses it.
 Rotation has an advantage over stripping,
 however: Host B gets a copy of the complete header, which may help it